muebau/MAIANA-WiFi/README.md

 This way this adapter mades the AIS a stand alone system if wanted and the user just have to plug it in and it works.
 If the adapter also gets a step up converter, it could be powered over USB, which makes it even more simple to use.
 Just grab a USB cable and a USB car plug and it works out of the box.
 As the configuration is made in the browser, this approach is usable with all devices, smartphones, tablets or a laptop, independent of the brand.

+## Configure wifi settings

+There are multiple ways to configure the wifi
+1) Via the webpage.
+Enable the config mode, this will set the MAIANA-Wifi in Access point mode and you can connect to if.
+Then browse to the config page wifi settings
+2) Via the serial port.
+Send a line with details as json: `{"ssid":"myboatsNetwork", "password":"sailingTime"}`

 ## How it looks
 This is the latest version of the GUI